codeonlyjs/website/content/guide/templateTransitions.md

 ## Transition CSS Classes

-To understand the set of CSS classes used by CodeOnly it's useful to consider the two main types of transitions - symmetric vs asymmetric.
+To understand the set of CSS classes used by transitions it's useful to consider the two main types of transitions - symmetric vs asymmetric.

 <div class="tip">